The Cost of Care

 Has this helped?

 We hope so.
-But we appreciate that getting to grips with figures can always be tricky.
+But we appreciate that getting to grips with figures can often be tricky.

 If you think Briarlea might be the right home for you, and would like more information on our care costs, please give us a call.
 We’d be more than happy to crunch some numbers with you.

 And if you’re after some more resources before you make your decision, we recommend checking out Age UK.
-The charity’s website is packed full of helpful information about the costs of elderly care.
+The charity’s website is packed full of helpful information about the costs involved in elderly care.

 Most people fall in love with Briarlea straight away.
 But for some, Briarlea won’t be right for them.
 And that’s absolutely fine.
 It’s important that you pick a care home you’re happy with.